sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

   - Overtime Status: Exempt
   - Commision Change Reason: Initial data load into Bamboo
   - Comments: Initial data load into Bamboo
-- Bonus (only fill this out if applicable- when needed, complete all fields.)
+- Bonus (only fill this out if applicable and complete all fields.)

 If the new teammate will be a people manager, confirm with the HM who the new teammate’s direct reports will be, and update their BambooHR profiles accordingly